Branched It\^o formula and natural It\^o-Stratonovich isomorphism: The It o-Stratonovich correction formula

 \begin{remark} To keep the presentation concise and concrete we have stated the above theorem in the case which is relevant to the Itô-Stratonovich transformation of branched rough paths, \Cref{cor:itoStrat} below.
-However, both the statement and the proof carry over word for word to the case of arbitrary functors \(\cat{Vec} \to \bnohat\), simply by replacing \(\pi\) with the cofreeness projection and \(\e\) with the Eulerian idempotent for the commutative \(\binf\)-algebra in question. \end{remark}
+However, both the statement and the proof carry over word for word to the case of arbitrary functors \(\cat{Vec} \to \bnohat\), simply by replacing \(\pi\) with the cofreeness projection and \(\e\) with the Eulerian idempotent for the commutative \(\binf\)-algebra in question.
+In particular, while in \Cref{sec:ito} we rely on the dual Hopf algebra being pre-Lie, this is not needed for this result, which also applies, for instance, to the Munthe-Kaas Wright Hopf algebra of planar rooted trees \cite{MR2407032}, cf.\ \cite[Proposition 4.3]{ebrahimifard2023primitive} and references therein. \end{remark}

+\begin{remark} Since the first version of this paper appeared as a preprint, in \cite{FP24} Foissy and Patras have expanded the study of natural isomorphisms between commutative $\binf$-algebras and their shuffle algebra over primitives.
+They observe that, given any commutative $\binf$-algebra and any Lie idempotent $\ell^*$ of the dual Hopf algebra, $\pi \circ \ell$ yields a natural isomorphism $\Log_\ell$ similar to the one of \Cref{thm:iso}.
+By taking $\ell = \e$ we recover our result, but different idempotents define different isomorphisms; for example taking $\ell$ to be the Dynkin idempotent, $\mathrm{Dyn} \coloneqq \EuScript{D}/|\, \cdot \,|$ where $\EuScript{D}$ is the Dynkin operator (see \eqref{eq:Dynkin} below), direct calculation yields that, for example, for primitives $p$ and $q$ one obtains

+In particular, in the quasi-shuffle case $\Log_{\mathrm{Dyn}}$ does not coincide with the Hoffman isomorphism, while $\Log = \Log_{\e}$ does (cf.\ \Cref{subsec:hoffman} below).
+Notice moreover that the grading appears expicitly in $\Log_{\mathrm{Dyn}}$ but not in $\Log$, cf.\ \cite[Section 8]{FP24} which focuses on the non-graded case and introduces a more general form of naturality.
+We believe these ideas to be relevant to the question of uniqueness, see \Cref{rem:uniq} below; pushing such considerations further requires a separate effort. \end{remark}

-\begin{example}[Explicit computations of \(\Log\) and \(\Exp\) at order 3 (labelled) and order 4 (unlabelled)] We compute \(\Exp\) up to level 3 in the primitiveness grading (which yields more compact formulae than the forest basis).
+\begin{example} We compute \(\Exp\) up to level 3 in the primitiveness grading (which yields more compact formulae than the forest basis).
 The expression in the forest basis can be obtained via \Cref{expl:P3}.

-We note that everything on the first line is already present in Hoffmann’s isomorphism for the quasi-shuffle case (see below \Cref{subsec:hoffman}), while terms in the second line are specific to the case of Connes-Kreimer.
-The following is an example of Exp at level 4 in the undecorated case.
+We note that everything on the first line is already present in Hoffman’s isomorphism for the quasi-shuffle case (see below \Cref{subsec:hoffman}), while terms in the second line are specific to the case of Connes-Kreimer.
+The following is an example of $\mathrm{Log}$ at level 4 in the undecorated case, in which we use the identity $\pi(\Forest{[]}\Forest{[]}\Forest{[[]]}) = \pi(\Forest{[[]]}\Forest{[[]]})$.

 \end{example}

 We now discuss the consequences that this has for rough paths.
 Recall that a \(\cQ\)-valued geometric \(\rho\)-rough path (of inhomogeneous regularity) is defined in complete analogy with \Cref{def:brp}, with the only difference that the Hopf algebra \(\hck\) is replaced with \(\bigshuffle(\cP)\).
 An important caveat is that the grading on \(\bigshuffle(\cP)\) used in the regularity requirement is the inhomogeneous one, which takes into account the grading on \(\cP\) inherited from \(\hck\)